derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/06/2022 16:21:27 : 3 Database Admins walked into a NoSQL bar.
+25/06/2022 16:19:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A COBOL programmer makes millions with Y2K remediation and decides to get cryogenically frozen.
-"The year is 9999.
-You know COBOL, right?"
+How come there is no obfuscated Perl contest?
+Because everyone would win.
 <!-- replace-with-joke ends -->